-This report is the Biennial Report for the period July 2011-June 2013 by the Taranaki Regional Council describing the monitoring programme associated with resource consents held by Taunt Contracting Limited.
+This report is the biennial report for the period July 2013 to June 2015 by the Taranaki Regional Council (The Council) describing the monitoring programme associated with resource consents held by Taunt Contracting Limited (The Company).
 The Company operates a quarry situated on Bird Road in the Stratford district near the settlement of Toko.

-This report covers the results and findings of the monitoring programme implemented by the Council in respect of the consent held by Taunt Contracting Ltd that relates to the discharge of treated stormwater/washwater in the Patea catchment.
-This is the tenth Biennial Report to be prepared by the Taranaki Regional Council to cover the Company's discharges and their effects.
+This report covers the results and findings of the monitoring programme implemented by the Council in respect of the consent held by the Company that relates to the discharge of treated stormwater/washwater in the Patea catchment.
+This is the eleventh biennial report to be prepared by the Council to cover the Company's discharges and their effects.